Home » Leeds United » Next Manager

 Credit: Imago

 Daniel Farke‘s job as Leeds United manager looks more stable right now than at any point since the Whites were promoted back to the Premier League.
-The German has been questioned pretty much all campaign long, with murmurings that he would be replaced before the campaign had even started.
+The German has been questioned pretty much the entire campaign, with murmurings that he would be replaced before the campaign had even started.

 Director Peter Lowy recently confirmed that all talks regarding a contract extension for Farke – whose current deal runs until 2027 – are strictly off the table until Premier League survival is mathematically secured.

-Farke is very much on course to achieve just that, however, having also guided Leeds to the FA Cup semi-finals, where Chelsea await.
-Regardless of what happens in the cup, keeping Leeds up will surely see Farke rewarded with fresh terms.
+Farke is very much on course to achieve just that; however, having also guided Leeds to the FA Cup semi-finals, which ended in a 1-0 defeat to Chelsea.
+Regardless of that, keeping Leeds up will surely see Farke rewarded with fresh terms.

 Daniel Farke’s managerial record: